zenbones-theme/zenbones.nvim/README.md

 colorscheme zenbones-lua
 ```

-To make it work however, you must install lush.
+To make it work however, you must also install lush.

 ## Showcase